BIAS-Cloud/BIAS-Autoscaler/docs/src/1-1-run.md

 ## Startup
 BIAS Autoscaler will make sure the cluster has the same configuration as the property file during startup time.
-In the log below, you can see that BIAS Autoscaler scales out two instances during the startup since the cluster has less instances that the minimum defined.
+In the log below, you can see that BIAS Autoscaler scales out two instances during the startup since the cluster had less instances than the minimum defined.

 ```
  __  __ _                                  _